stevechoy/pdfcombiner/README.md

 - Smart lossless PDF compression (i.e. always return the smallest file regardless of compression)
 - Experimental feature of PDF conversion into Word, Excel, PowerPoint, or .png images

+PDF Combiner aims to **fill a niche for R users with restricted permissions** (i.e. corporate environment) to still have a local option to handle most of their PDF needs for free.

 ## Pre-requisites

 To run PDF Combiner locally, you may need to install a few R packages: